cneud/alto-tools/README.md

 ## Installation

-Clone the repository and run
+Clone the repository, enter it and run

 ```bash
 pip install .